 In addition to exercise, mental stimulation is a must-have for the Aussie.
 So if it is not outdoors playing, exercising, or training, the Aussie will be whiling its time solving problems in your house.
 You may not like what it will do to your bed, couch, or carpet, but it is just its way of telling you to give it something to do.
 It is therefore imperative that you give it puzzle toys to keep it really busy.

 One of the characteristic traits of herding dogs is their protectiveness.
 And this is very strong in the Aussie.
 If you’re looking for a dog that can be buddy-buddy with other persons, this isn’t for you.
 Even with early socialization, the Australian Shepherd’s protective streak is so strong that it will always be wary of strangers.
-It will bark, and boy, does it really bark!
+It will bark, and boy does it really bark!
 Apartment dwellers should think many times before taking an Aussie into their abode as this dog is very suspicious of anything and anyone it’s not familiar with.

 While it may not be friendly with strangers, it treats its family very differently.
 Its family is everything to this dog.
 It is perfect for children with its high energy levels that it can use for playing.
 However, it still has the tendency to round up its family especially if it senses that they are in danger or are being threatened.
 Cats and other pets may not have that much luck with the Aussie around.

 The coat of the Australian Shepherd may not be as dense as other dog breeds like the Rough Collie, but this doesn’t mean you can skip brushing it regularly.
 Once or twice a week is typically considered enough for this dog.
 However, given its tendency to shed heavily, it is imperative that you brush its coat on a more frequent basis.
 Warm baths should also be given once a month during the shedding season.
 Outside of it, bathing can be done only when the Aussie gets really dirty.
+Take a look at our review of dog bathtubs for more options.

 Its teeth need daily cleaning and brushing, however.
 As for its nails, these need to be clipped every month or whenever you start hearing scratching noises as the dog walks.
 The ears have to be inspected and cleaned using an appropriate solution every 10 to 14 days.
+Find out more about dog toothbrushes, dog toothpaste and dog shedding brushes here.

 Double merle Aussies are very prone to eye defects and problems because of the effect of having two copies of the dominant merle gene in their system.
 This can lead to coloboma which is defined by the absence of certain structures in the dog’s eye.
 Even non-double merle Aussies also get eye problems such as cataracts, detached retinas, and progressive retinal atrophy.
 Although rare, it is still possible that the Aussie will get the Collie Eye Anomaly which is a disease that affects the sclera, choroid, and retina of both the dog’s eyes.